 Colorado sports bettors have a plethora of sportsbook options to choose from in 2022.
 Here are some of the best out there, along with their respective bonus offers.

 Colorado finished 2021 with a total sports betting handle of over $3.8 billion.
 More sportsbooks could be coming to the state in 2022 so handle should only go up.
-Below you will find everything you need to know, including what sportsbooks are already operating, what sports are offered, and what types of bets are allowed.
+Below you will find everything you need to know about legalized sports betting in Colorado, including what sportsbooks are already operating, where you can bet on sports, what sports are offered, and what types of bets are allowed.

 |Start Date||May 1, 2020|